datragingscholar/datragingscholar.github.io/_posts/2014-02-11-clean-code-tips-and-tricks-introduction-variables.md

-We all had this experience, whether you yourself or one of your co-workers who wrote code carelessly and irresponsibly, which then led to bugs, performance issues, and weird system behaviors nobody knows why and how.
+We all had this experience, whether you yourself or one of your co-workers who wrote code carelessly and irresponsibly, which then led to bugs, performance issues, and weird system behaviors nobody knew why and how.
 After days of debugging, you finally pinpointed that piece of ~~shit~~, um I mean code, you found it utterly gibberish and unbearably hard to understand.
-Then after pulling all your hairs off, you finally understood the code and the cause of the issue, just to be confronted by the harsh reality that it is nearly impossible to modify or extend the orginal code without editing *too much*.
+Then after pulling all your hairs off, you finally understood the code and the cause of the issue, just to be confronted by the harsh reality that it is nearly impossible to modify or extend the orginal code without editing *too much* or breaking *too many* existing functionalities.
 At some stage along this path, a hard decision would be made to *rewrite* the whole thing and you wouldn't even be surprised to find out the exact same issues are there all over again.

 It's a vicious cycle with no way but only one way out -- WRITE, CLEAN, CODE.